-The Original flag tells the Matroska Player that this track is in the original language and that it SHOULD prefer the original language if configured to prefer original-language tracks of this track's type.
+The Original flag tells the Matroska Player that this track is in the original language and that it SHOULD prefer this track if configured to prefer original-language tracks of this track's type.

 18.7.
 Commentary Flag

 The Commentary flag tells the Matroska Player that this track contains commentary on the content.